University of Colorado Hospital and Anschutz Medical Campus:

 Denver Veteran's Affairs Medical Center:

-The DVAMC is located 5 miles from UCH.
+The DVAMC is now located on the Anschutz Medical Campus.
 Each year the Neurology Service admits an average of 225 patients, provides 250 inpatient consultations, and sees 2,100 patients in the Outpatient Clinic.
-Construction on the

 Denver Health Medical Center: